Learn how to launch a career in video game development.

 Having the right technical skills on your resume can open up opportunities for work as a game developer.
 Two common skills you’ll find on job listings are experience with game development engines and the ability to code (often in C# or C++).

-Unity is a cross-platform game engine that allows you to develop 2D and 3D games.
+Unity: A cross-platform game engine that allows you to develop 2-D and 3-D games.
 Unity is particularly popular for indie and mobile games.
 It’s free for students and for personal use, so you can start creating games (and gaining experience) before you get hired.

-Unreal Engine, while initially developed for first-person shooters, has grown into a 3D creation platform used for games across a range of platforms.
+Unreal Engine: Initially developed for first-person shooters, Unreal has grown into a 3-D creation platform used for games across a range of platforms.
 Unreal uses C++ as its programming language.

-C# (pronounced C-sharp) is a programming language frequently used for game development and mobile applications, particularly with the Unity engine.
+C# (pronounced C-sharp): This programming language frequently used for game development and mobile applications, particularly with the Unity engine.

 Start developing your skills right away by building games.
-Start with something small and basic, like creating a simple behavior or keyboard movement mechanic in C# or, and work your way toward more complex projects.
+Start with something small and basic, like creating a simple behavior or keyboard movement mechanic in C#, and work your way toward more complex projects.

 As with many industries, effective networking can help you find opportunities you might not otherwise know about.
-Attend game industry events where you can meet other developers and game development studios.
+Attend game industry events where you can meet other developers and learn about various game development studios.
 One particularly good option that welcomes career seekers is the Game Development Conference (GDC).

 Many different elements (and people) go into making a video game.
 If you’re interested in creating games, consider these roles as well.
 Note that some may fall under the umbrella of game development.